dongzhuoyao/tensorpack/examples/Deeplab/NOTE.md

 Deeplabv2-resnet101(no multi-branch,no ASPP,with MSF,1GPU,bs8,sobellast) | 66.3%
 Deeplabv2-resnet101(no multi-branch,no ASPP,with MSF,1GPU,bs8,sobel.head) | 50.2%
 Deeplabv2-resnet101(no multi-branch,no ASPP,with MSF,1GPU,bs8,learnable_sobel),258MB | 70%
+Deeplabv2-resnet101(no multi-branch,no ASPP,with MSF,1GPU,bs8,channelwise) | 69.9%
+Deeplabv2-resnet101(no multi-branch,no ASPP,with MSF,1GPU,bs8,channelwise.lr10) | 70.3%

 ### Result On Pasal VOC
 MSF on pascalvoc MSF all tild size: 321*321